 In a previous example, I showed how to control variables in a Solid Edge sketch using a direct link to an Excel spreadsheet.
-In this example, I am going to show how to use VBA (Visual Basic for Applications) in Excel to control the variables in a Solid Edge sketch directly.
+In this example, I am going to show how to use VBA (Visual Basic for Applications) in Excel to control the variables in a Solid Edge sketch directly via the API.

 1. Setup Excel VBA